AvaAvarai/Dynamic_Coordinates_Vis_System/README.md

 Experiments with DCVis have demonstrated insufficiencies in synthetic data generation and automated data labeling methods such as SMOTE, which are critical for the development of AI/ML models due to the need for large datasets for training.
 We have developed a new method for synthetic data generation and automated data labeling which is described in [2] using the formerly developed visualization methods for model development from [3].
 Next, we are developing new methods for defining the class boundaries in multidimensional data using interactive visual ML [1].

+GAN used for naive synthetic data generation is not developed by us, available at [https://github.com/sdv-dev/CTGAN](https://github.com/sdv-dev/CTGAN).

 ## Demo Video

 Quick 3 minute video [here](https://youtu.be/a0F5xT2oiZ8).